Thursday, July 7, 2016

 What do we know about Linus?
 Absolutely nothing, just that one line.
 The Bible’s entire record of the acts of ‘Pope Linus’ is his saying ‘Hi!’ to Timothy.
 Nothing about him even being an overseer, let alone ‘the bishop of Rome.’

-Even if Linus was an overseer, episkoposbishop in Rome, as we discussed in an earlier article, early Christianity had several episkopos in each congregation, not one who put himself above others and wore a funny hat.
+Even if Linus was an overseer, episkoposbishop in Rome, as we discussed in an earlier column, early Christianity had several episkopos in each congregation, not one who put himself above others and wore a funny hat.

 Note how Peter himself used that word: (1 Peter 5:1, 2)